NC AirTAP Education and Training

-Guilford Technical Community College is offering an Aircraft Dispatcher continuing education course to prepare participants for the FAA examination for aircraft dispatcher certification.
-A six-week daytime session begins June 6, 2016.
-The daytime session and a 11-week evening session also will be offered beginning September 12.
-Visit the GTCC website for more details and registration, or contact course coordinator Adam Aboueid at email@example.com.
+Guilford Technical Community College offers an Aircraft Dispatcher continuing education course to prepare participants for the FAA examination for aircraft dispatcher certification.
+Visit the GTCC website for more details and registration, or contact course coordinator Adam Aboueid at firstname.lastname@example.org.

 TRB Airport Cooperative Research Program

 Follow the links below and visit trb.org/ACRP for more details on these offerings from ACRP.

 - October 20, 2016 Webinar: Renewable Energy Use and Sustainability Practices at Airports.
 Financial and public policy benefits of using renewable energy at airports, and new case studies on sustainability practices at airports to enhance the Sustainable Aviation Guidance Alliance (SAGA) website.